UCL/composite-actions/README.md

-# GitHub actions Composite Actions
+# Composite actions for GitHub Actions
-Useful composite actions that can be used to reduce code duplication in GitHub actions configuration files.
+Useful actions that can be used to reduce code duplication in GitHub Actions configuration.

 ## What is a composite action?
 A composite action is a series of steps that can be used as a step itself in another